JENTISDev/-DEPRECATED-jentis-android-sdk/README.md

 ### Example usage

-Example usage when the user navigates to a new screen (with custom properties included - use the String extension `jentisToJSON` to convert any JSON String to an appropriate Any?
-Object):
+Example usage when the user navigates to a new screen:

 ```java
  HashMap<String, String> dataView = new HashMap<>();